Constrained instantons in scalar field theories: Discussion and conclusions

 For both constraints, we found a two-branch structure of solutions, shown in figures~\ref{fig:phi3SofXi} and \ref{fig:phi6SofXi}.
 By counting the negative modes we identified the lower branch as consisting of the minima of the action subject to the constraint, and the upper branch as the constrained instanton solutions.
 Only the latter contribute to the the vacuum decay rate (\ref{equ:constGamma2}).
 In both cases, the constrained instantons correspond to the small absolute values of the Lagrange multiplier $\kappa.$

-Focusing on the constrained instanton solutions (i.e. the upper branch) we can see that the constrained instanton action is everywhere higher than that of the massless instanton, and it increases but remains finite as $\bar\xi$ approaches the end of the allowed range, with a different maximum value for the two constraints.
+Focusing on the constrained instanton solutions (i.e. the upper branch) we can see that the constrained instanton action is everywhere higher than that of the massless instanton.
+It seems to approach the massless instanton action in the limit $\bar\xi \to 0$ for the $\phi^3$ constraint and $\bar\xi \to \infty$ for the $\phi^6$ constraint, which both correspond to the $\kappa \to 0$ limit.
+It then monotonically increases while remaining finite as $\bar\xi$ approaches the end of the allowed range, with a different maximum value for the two constraints.
 It is generally well approximated by the massless instanton action, and the actual solutions shown in figures~\ref{fig:phi3CIapprox} and~\ref{fig:phi6CIsapprox} also resemble the massless instanton solutions for small $|\kappa|$, which suggests that some kind of perturbative approach should be reasonably accurate.
 We will study this in more detail in a future work~\cite{asymptotic-limits}.

-The vacuum decay rate can be obtained from eq.~(\ref{equ:constGamma2}) by integrating over the constraint $\bar\xi$, but the numerical calculation is beyond the scope of this paper.
+The vacuum decay rate can be obtained from eq.~(\ref{equ:constGamma2}) by integrating over the constraint $\bar\xi$.In the limit where the action approaches the massless instanton action, the exponential factor in the integrand is largest.
+However, in order to compute the rate accurately, one must calculate the functional determinants.
+This calculation and therefore the integration has to be carried out numerically and is left for future work.
 As a physical quantity, the rate should be independent of the choice of the constraint function, and therefore comparing the results obtained using the two constraints will provide a good indicator of the accuracy of the approximations involved in our method.